scipy-conference/scipy_proceedings/papers/bradley_dice/36_bradley_dice.rst

        return features

-   # Create a freud box object and an array of 3D positions
+   # Create a freud box object and an array of
-   # of a face-centered cubic structure with 4000 particles
+   # 3D positions for a face-centered cubic
+   # structure with 4000 particles
    fcc_box, fcc_positions = make_fcc(
        nx=10, ny=10, nz=10, noise=0.1)